-Constructed by the RAAF in 1943, the No 211 Radar Station on Charlie's Hill was one of twenty radar installations along the North Queensland coastline.
-These radar stations operated to provide early warning of approaching enemy aircraft during World War II.
-When visiting this historic site, igloos of reinforced concrete which provided bomb-proof protection for the radar equipment can still be seen.
+Constructed by the RAAF in 1943, No. 211 Radar Station on Charlie's Hill was one of twenty radar installations positioned along the North Queensland coastline.
+These stations played a vital role in providing early warning of approaching enemy aircraft during World War II, forming part of Northern Queensland's wartime defence network.

-Charlie's Hill is a six-minute drive south of Home Hill.
-Travelling along the Bruce Highway, look for the signs on the left of the road.
-Turn onto Charlie's Hill Road and travel about 1.5km, until the hill is visible on the right.
-Access to the hill from the road is an unsealed track.
+Charlie’s Hill is located just a six-minute drive south of Home Hill.
+Travelling along the Bruce Highway, look for the signage on the left-hand side of the road.
+Turn onto Charlie’s Hill Road and continue approximately 1.5km until the hill is visible on the right.
+Access to the site is via an unsealed track.

 Charlies Hill Road, Home Hill 4806 View Map